 Negative Punishment for Cats

-When it comes to cat discipline, many owners find negative punishment and
+When it comes to cat discipline, many owners find negative punishment and positive reward useful.

 TIPS FOR DISCIPLINING YOUR CAT